-Enjoy breathtaking scenery, from one end of the country to the next, from immaculately terraced lush rice fields to volcanoes, temples, turquoise sea, dense jungles to mountainous vistas, Indonesia promises some of the most stunning scenery you could wish to see.
+Enjoy breathtaking scenery from one end of the country to the next.
+With immaculately terraced lush rice fields, volcanoes, temples, the turquoise sea, dense jungles, and mountainous vistas, Indonesia promises some of the most stunning scenery you could wish to see.

 For the culture hungry, there is a wide array of art, theatre, dance, music, rituals, handicrafts and architecture in Indonesia.
 From Papua’s anthropological feast to the architectural wonders of Danau Toba in Sumatra, the cultural beauty of Indonesia will not disappoint.

 What more needs to be said?
-There are beaches galore, from golden sandy beaches to pebbly shores, kissing turquoise sea, under a bright sun.
-Please take note of local dress codes though as not all areas will appreciate it if you sunbathe in a bikini on the beach – respect local customs and traditions.
+There are beaches galore, from golden sandy beaches to pebbly shores, kissing the turquoise sea under a bright sun.
+Do take note of local dress codes as not all areas will appreciate it if you sunbathe in a bikini – respect local customs and traditions.
 If in doubt, ask first.

 Indonesia boasts some of the most diverse wildlife in the world.
-Make time to visit Komodo and Rinca islands between Sumbawa and Flores, the home of the komodo dragon and Gunung Leuser National Park too, for a real jungle experience.
+Make time to visit the Komodo and Rinca islands between Sumbawa and Flores, home to the komodo dragon and Gunung Leuser National Park, for a real jungle experience.

-Depending on where you choose to live, there may be a vibrant nightlife and entertainment, especially Jakarta and large student towns like Bandung, which has a strong music scene.
-Remember safety first, and always travel to and from venues with reputable taxi companies.
-Remember drugs are illegal in Indonesia and carry the death penalty.
+Depending on where you choose to live, there may be a vibrant nightlife, especially in Jakarta and large student towns like Bandung, which has a strong music scene.
+Remember safety first and always travel to and from venues with reputable taxi companies.
+Drugs are illegal in Indonesia and carry the death penalty.
 In some areas, it is not acceptable to drink nor be under the influence of alcohol in public places.

-If you yearn to spend time with fellow foreigners, there are large numbers of foreigners from all around the world in Indonesia, especially Jakarta, where there are networks to tap into and events to attend.
-If you equally yearn to escape from people from your own culture, find yourself in a small village somewhere and submerge yourself in the culture around you.
+If you want to spend time with fellow foreigners, there are large numbers of people from all around the world in Indonesia, particularly Jakarta, where there are networks to tap into and events to attend.
+But if you'd rather escape from people from your own culture, find yourself in a small village somewhere and submerge yourself local culture.
 It can be a refreshing and cathartic experience.

-If you learn some Bahasa Indonesia, you will find doors open for you.
-Not only are you showing that you are making an effort to get to know the people and culture of the country hosting you, but you will also be able to communicate with people that you may not otherwise have done and therefore get to know and enjoy your life in Indonesia more.
+If you learn Bahasa Indonesia, you will find doors open for you.
+Not only are you showing that you are making an effort to get to know the people and culture of the country hosting you, but you will also be able to communicate with people that you may not otherwise have been able to.
 Yogjakarta is well known for hosting reputable language schools.